David Karr: Death

 Within days of learning of Karr's public disclosure, Hammer dropped his takeover bid of Meade.
 Seven months later, in July 1979, hours after returning from a trip to Moscow, Karr was found dead in suspicious circumstances in his Paris hotel room.
 Amid suspicions that Karr had been murdered, his widow halted the burial so that an autopsy could be performed.
 One claim was that Karr had swindled his Russian partners.
 Rumors linked his friend Gvishiani to bribery scandals.
 Israeli intelligence officials claimed Karr was involved in secret Russian arms sales to states on the U.S. State Department's terrorist watchlist, namely Libya and Uganda.

 After the collapse of the Soviet Union in 1992, in the new atmosphere of openness, Soviet investigative journalist Albats published an article in Izvestia quoting documents from KGB archives that Karr was "a competent KGB source" who "submitted information to the KGB on the technical capabilities of the United States and other capitalist countries."

 Legacy

 In 2009, his grandson Doug Karr made the short film Ten for Grandpa about his fabled ancestor.
-A fast-paced investigation into Karr's complex life, the film premiered at the 2009 Sundance Film Festival.
+The film premiered at the 2009 Sundance Film Festival.